 Over the years, ExpertFlyer has become a tool that I can’t live without.
-Whether I’m researching upcoming trips, booking award travel, or running into flight delays and cancellations while I’m on the road, ExpertFlyer has always come in handy and has saved me multiple man-hours in a hobby that can often get quite time-consuming.
+Whether I’m researching upcoming trips, booking award travel or running into flight delays and cancellations while I’m on the road, ExpertFlyer has always come in handy and has saved me countless man-hours in a hobby that can often get quite time-consuming.

-An annual subscription to ExpertFlyer’s Pro service costs US$100, although there is a free 5-day trial that you can use to play around with all the features and see if you want to commit for a full year.
+A subscription to ExpertFlyer’s Pro service costs US$99.99 for the year, and there is a free five-day trial that you can use to play around with all the features and see if you want to commit for a full year.

 EVA Air’s terrific business class product is your first choice, and you know they operate a flight between Vancouver and Taipei, so you go ahead and input the search parameters as follows.